-Japan’s pharmaceutical market is one of the largest in the world, with figures from the Ministry of Health, Labour and Welfare (MHLW) indicating a market value of about $95 billion, including non-prescription medications.
+Japan’s pharmaceutical market is one of the largest markets in the world.
+The market value, which includes non-prescription medications, is about $95 billion from the figures of the Ministry of Health, Labour and Welfare (MHLW).

 Who can apply for drug approval?

-Only a local entity qualified as a Marketing Authorization Holder (MAH) or a Designated Marketing Authorization Holder (DMAH) may import and sell medical products to the Japanese market
+A qualified local entity who has a Marketing Authorization Holder (MAH) or a Designated Marketing Authorization Holder (DMAH) can register, import, and sell medical products in the Japanese market.

 Foreign Restrictive Approval